-On Saturday 14 October 2017 Ensemble Intercontemporain take to the Royal Festival Hall stage, conducted by their Musical Director Matthias Pintscher, to present the music of Pierre Boulez, Jonathan Harvey and Philippe Schoeller.
+On Saturday 14 October 2017 Ensemble Intercontemporain took to the Royal Festival Hall stage, conducted by their Musical Director Matthias Pintscher, to present the music of Pierre Boulez, Jonathan Harvey and Philippe Schoeller.

 To give an idea of the breadth of the output of these three much-lauded 20th Century composers, and as a taster of this performance of their work at Southbank Centre, we have put together a short playlist for your enjoyment.